Set theory

 \[ \iff \text{ Is pronounced "if and only if" as in "if statement } a \text{ is true, statement } b \text{ is true, and if statement } a \text{ is false, statement } b \text{ is false".} \]

-\[ ∩ \text{ Is pronounced "and" and means "} a ∩ b \text{ is true if and only if statement } a \text{ is true and } b \text{ is true", it can also mean the intersection of two sets, in that case, it is pronounced "intersectioned with", but I'll get to it's formal meaning in the next next next next chapter..} \]
+\[ ∩ \text{ Is pronounced "and" and means "} a ∩ b \text{ is true if and only if statement } a \text{ is true and } b \text{ is true", it can also mean the intersection of two sets, in that case, it is pronounced "intersectioned with", but I'll get to its formal meaning in the next chapter.} \]

-\[ = : \text{ Is pronounced "equals by definition" and means "define the thing on the left as the thing on the right", or was it the other wat around?} \]
+\[ = : \text{ Is pronounced "equals by definition" and means "define the thing on the left as the thing on the right", or was it the other way around?} \]

 \[ ∨ \text{ Is pronounced "or" and means "} a ∨ b \text{ is true if statement } a \text{ is true or } b \text{ is true...
-Or both!", it can also mean the union of two sets, in that case, it is pronounced "unioned with", but I'll get to it's formal meaning in the next chapter.} \]
+Or both!", it can also mean the union of two sets, in that case, it is pronounced "unioned with", but I'll get to its formal meaning in the next chapter.} \]

 \[ \text{succ Is pronounced "the immediate successor of" and means "that number } + 1 \text{".} \]

 \[ → \text{ Is technically called the if then sign, but it is pronounced "implies" and means "statement } a → b \text{ is true if statement } a \text{ being true implies statement } b \text{ is true", so } a → b \text{ is true if statement } a \text{ is true and statement } b \text{ is true, or if statement } a \text{ is false and statement } b \text{ is false, or if statement } a \text{ is true and statement } b \text{ is false, but not if statement } a \text{ is false and statement } b \text{ is true.
-Also, if there was an element sign two spaces behind, pronounce it "being an element of" as oppose to "is an element of".} \]
+Also, if there was an element sign two spaces behind, pronounce it "being an element of" as opposed to "is an element of".} \]

 \[ \text{I don't think that I need to explain the } < \text{sign.} \]